Abstract

 1. Stack memory is allocated and deallocated in a Last In, First Out (LIFO) manner, making it faster than heap memory.
 This is because all it needs to do is move the Stack Pointer up or down, while heap memory requires more complex memory management

-2. No overhead of complex Synchronization (同步), unlike data inside heap segment, data inside the stack segment is dedicated to that particular Thread.
+2. No overhead of complex Synchronisation (同步), unlike data inside heap segment, data inside the stack segment is dedicated to that particular Thread.
 Thus, manipulation of data inside the stack segment doesn’t require the complex synchronisation

 Attention